Bessel Function Analysis of Nesterov's ODE in $N$-Player Quadratic Games: Main Results

 \subsection{General (Non-Normal) Pseudo-Gradient}

-\begin{theorem}[Characterization for general $G$] Let $G \in \R^{N \times N}$ be arbitrary. \begin{enumerate} \item[(a)] \emph{Instability:} If $G$ has an eigenvalue $\lambda \notin \R_{\geq 0}$, there exist initial conditions leading to exponentially growing trajectories. \item[(b)] \emph{Boundedness and convergence:} If all eigenvalues are in $\R_{\geq 0}$ and $G$ is diagonalizable, all trajectories are bounded and converge.
-More precisely, $q(t) \to q^\infty$ and $v(t) \to 0$ as $t \to \infty$, with the bound
+\begin{theorem}[General characterization] Let $G \in \R^{N \times N}$ be arbitrary. \begin{enumerate} \item[(a)] If $G$ has an eigenvalue $\lambda \notin \R_{\geq 0}$, then Lebesgue-almost every initial condition leads to exponential growth.
+In particular, there exist initial conditions with exponential growth. \item[(b)] If all eigenvalues are in $\R_{\geq 0}$ and $G$ is diagonalizable, all trajectories are bounded and converge: $x(t) \to x^\infty \in \N(G)$, $\dot{x}(t) \to 0$, with